Musée de Cluny: L'Île-de-la-Cité, France

 Much of the ancient collections is placed in the frigidarium.
 It contains artifacts dating as far back as the romanization of the city of Parisii, such as the famous Pillar of the Boatmen from the 1st century.
 This pillar was offered to the emperor Tiberius by the boatmen of Paris.
 It contains inscriptions dedicated to the Roman god Jupiter as well as Celtic references, making it a significant example of the two cultures melding together on one artifact.
 It was discovered in the 18th century, under the choir of Notre-Dame de Paris.
 Another ancient artifact that can be seen in the frigidarium is the Saint-Landry pillar.
 This pillar was sculpted in the second century on l'Île-de-la-Cité, and was discovered during the 19th century.

 There is more ancient art outside of the frigidarium, including two lion heads made from rock crystal.
 The lion heads were made between the 4th and the 5th centuries in the Roman Empire.
 Although their purpose is not known, the most likely hypothesis is that they were made to decorate an imperial throne.

 Beyond France

-The Cluny also houses ancient Coptic art.
-The Coptic fabrics gained notoriety outside of Egypt and certain pieces.
-The linen medallion of Jason and Medea is kept in the Cluny today.
+The Cluny also houses ancient Coptic art, including a linen medallion of Jason and Medea.

 Between 1858 and 1860, twenty-six Visigoth crowns were discovered (the Treasure of Guarrazar).
 This was one of the most important discoveries related to the Visigothic Kingdom of Hispania.
 Of the original twenty-six crowns, there are 10 left today.
 The remaining crowns have been spread between two museums: the Palacio Real de Madrid and the Cluny.
 Today, the Cluny holds three of these crowns, as well as crosses, pendants and hanging chains from the same discovery.
 These items were symbols of royal power and date back to the 7th century.
 They were most likely offered to the religious establishments in Toledo, the then capital of Spain.